-- (1) These are fees for assurance and related services that are reasonably related to performance of the audit and review of our financial statements, and which are not reported under "Audit Fees".
-These services in fiscal year 2011 were related to our registered direct share offering in January 2011 and in fiscal year 2010 consisted of attestation services as required for consents to registration statement filings with the Securities and Exchange Commission. - (2) Tax fees paid to Deloitte for fiscal years 2011 and 2010 related to the preparation of various corporate tax returns as well as tax advice. - (3) All other fees related to a subscription to Deloitte's on-line accounting research database.
+(1) These are fees for assurance and related services that are reasonably related to performance of the audit and review of our financial statements, and which are not reported under "Audit Fees".
+These services in fiscal year 2011 were related to our registered direct share offering in January 2011.

+(2) Tax fees paid to Deloitte for fiscal years 2012 and 2011 related to the preparation of various corporate tax returns as well as tax advice.

+(3) All other fees related to a subscription to Deloitte's on-line accounting research database.

 Our policies require the Audit and Compliance Committee to pre-approve all audit and permitted non-audit services provided by the independent registered public accounting firm, including engagement fees and terms.
 The Audit and Compliance Committee may delegate pre-approval authority to one or more of its members, who will report any pre-approval decisions to the full committee at its next scheduled meeting, but may not delegate pre-approval authority to members of management.
 The Audit and Compliance Committee may approve only those non-audit services classified as "all other services" that it believes to be routine and recurring services, to be consistent with SEC rules and to not impair the auditor's independence with respect to pSivida.
-The Audit and Compliance Committee reviewed and pre-approved all audit services and permitted non-audit services performed during fiscal years 2011 and 2010.
+The Audit and Compliance Committee reviewed and pre-approved all audit services and permitted non-audit services performed during fiscal years 2012 and 2011.